Small Grants Program

 Protocol funding is a minimum of $2,000 to a maximum of $10,000 in total costs per protocol; the average award is $5,000.
 There are no indirect expenses.
 Capital equipment is not an allowable expense.

 Funds must be spent within two years of receiving the award.
 No extensions are granted.

 Once the departments or divisions have selected the award recipients and amounts are determined, awardees need to complete a research budget template (xlsm file) and email it to Susan (Sue) J. Rubow at firstname.lastname@example.org.
 Ms. Rubow will finalize the template and send it back to the awardee for acceptance.
 No budget requests are accepted after Nov.
 1 of the current calendar year.

 A progress report is required at the end of the funding period to track publications and grants resulting from the award.

 Project number request

-Once the budget is finalized, the department or division research chair or designee must complete the CCaTS Small Grants Program form to initiate a request for an accounting activity number.
+Once the budget is finalized, the department or division research chair or designee must complete the CCaTS Small Grants Program form to initiate a request for an accounting project number.
 Log in to the Mayo Clinic network to complete the form.

 The NIH Public Access Policy requires that all publications resulting from NIH funding be uploaded to PubMed Central.
 CCaTS awards, including intramurally funded awards, must follow this policy.
 The NIH Public Access Policy website guides awardees through the process of uploading publications.
 Log in to the Mayo Clinic network to view the website.